bsteps/flutter_photon_rs/example/README.md

-# image_manipulation_example
+# flutter_photon_example

-Demonstrates how to use the image_manipulation plugin.
+Demonstrates how to use the flutter_photon plugin.

 ## Getting Started